gburger/Pushpay_DevTest/README.md

-# The Poeple of Star Wars
+# The People of Star Wars

 This application will allow you search through and view all the people from the Star Wars unviverse